Carcraftz/TLS-Fingerprint-API/README.md

 # TLS-Fingerprint-API

 A server that proxies requests and uses my fork of cclient & fhttp (fork of net/http) to prevent your requests from being fingerprinted.
-Built on open source software, this repo is a simple yet effective solution to censorship.
+Built on open source software, this repo is a simple yet effective solution to companies violating your privacy.
 It uses cclient to spoof tls fingerprints, and fhttp to enable mimicry of chrome http/2 connection settings, header order, pseudo header order, and enable push.

 ## Support

-I decided to make this after being tired of similar software being gatekept in the community, no one should have to pay over 3k for this.
+I decided to make this after being tired of similar software being gatekept.
 If you like my work, any support would be greatly appreciated ❤️ https://paypal.me/carcraftz

 ## How to use: